Generalized Quasikernels in Digraphs: Proof of : Large -kernels

 We now prove that digraphs have $q$-kernels with $|N^+[Q]|$ relatively large.
-The following observations will be useful, where here we say an independent set $S$ is \textit{maximal} if $S\cup \{v\}$ is not independent for all $v\notin S$ and that a digraph is \textit{acyclic} if it contains no directed cycles.
+The following observations will be useful, where here we say an independent set $S$ is \textit{maximal} if $S\cup \{v\}$ is not independent for all $v\notin S$ and that it is \textit{acyclic} if it contains no directed cycles.

 \begin{lem} Let $D$ be a digraph. \begin{itemize} \item[(a)] If every vertex of $D$ has out-degree at most $\Del$, then there exists a set $A\sub V(D)$ such that $D[A]$ is acyclic with $|A|\ge \frac{|V(D)|}{\Del+1}$. \item[(b)] There exists a maximal independent set $S$ with $|N^+[S]|\ge \half |V(D)|$. \end{itemize} \end{lem} As an aside, \Cref{lem:greedy}(b) can be viewed as a very weak version of the Large Quasikernel Conjecture (as the Large Quasikernel Conjecture requires finding such a set which is additionally a quasikernel). \begin{proof} For (a), let $A$ be a largest set such that $D[A]$ is acyclic, noting that at least one such set exists by considering $A=\emptyset$.
 If $|A|< \frac{|V(D)|}{\Del+1}$, then there exists some vertex $v\notin N^+[A]$ (since $N^+[A]$ has size at most $|A|(\Del+1)<|V(D)|$).
 Observe that $D[A\cup \{v\}]$ continues to be acyclic (since $v$ can not be a vertex in any directed cycle with $A$ by construction), contradicting the maximality of $|A|$ and giving the result.